InnerSourceCommons/InnerSourceLearningPath/README.md

 This list is not an exhaustive a description of all currently open or possible tasks.
 There are many additional ways to help the learning path effort (please see *How to Get Involved* section...)

 ### Task Management
-We track our tasks and discuss their status openly using our Github projects [Kanban board].
+We track our tasks and discuss their status openly using our GitHub projects [Kanban board].
 A card's label indicates which learning path section it belongs to (introduction, product owner, ...).
 Clicking on a label allows you to filter the cards by learning path section.

 Typically, a card bundles tasks about one artifact (e.g. written articles accompanying one learning path section) or small milestones (e.g. finishing the post production of one section).
 Each card involves at least one person actively creating the content and a dedicated reviewer.